priyank15/priyank15/README.md

 I have recently started learning Cloud frameworks and technologies particularly: AWS, GCP.<br>
 I have some exposure to frontend technologies like JSP/servlets, HTML/CSS and interested to learn ReactJS/NodeJS <br>

-I have got a PMP certification in 2025 and have worked as a Project Manager for the last 2 years leading projects for end-to-end delivery.<br>
+I have been leading teams as a Project Manager for the last 2 years and got PMP certification in 2025, handling projects for end-to-end delivery.<br>
 These experiences have given me a valuable insight in leading development teams and I feel more well equipped now to lead a team.
 I am looking for Technical Lead / Technical Project Manager roles.<br>

 I am currently working on my personal learning project:<br>